gjorgdy/Solute/README.md

 ### Iron Bars
 *Live your craziest fireman fantasies in Minecraft*

-When falling down while being in the same block as free standing Iron Bars or End Rods.
+When falling down while being in the same block as freestanding Iron Bars or End Rods.
 Your falling speed will be minimized, and your fall damage neglected.

-Iron Bars have to be fully free standing, they can't connect to any block horizontally.
+Iron Bars have to be fully freestanding, they can't connect to any block horizontally.

 If you have already built up speed it will take some time before you slowed down enough.
 Meaning you will still take fall damage if you 'grab on' to the bars too late.

 --------

 ### Ladder